ISSOtm/Aevilia-GB/README.md

 The game is open-source, you are allowed and actually encouraged to modify it.
 DO YOUR ROM HACKS, MAN !
 Just take note that there is a license, and for a reason.

 You are not allowed to distribute your modified copy claiming it's the original.
-We (the Aevilia Dev Team) reserve the right to shut down any modified copy of the game infringing this.
+We (the AeviDev Team) reserve the right to shut down any modified copy of the game infringing this.

 tl;dr : play by the rules and we'll support you.